ENGINEERS WITHOUT BORDERS USA

 Students are given invaluable and practical experience in the field of engineering by being given the chance to put to use the knowledge they've gained in the college classroom.
 Projects allow participants to develop a deeper understanding of each step of the engineering process—from development of an idea to execution of a project.
 In addition to this hands-on experience, individuals involved in the EWB-USA program become connected to a network of people who can provide knowledge, experience, and opportunities in the engineering field.

-According to the U.S. Bureau of Labor Statistics' 2019 Occupational Outlook Handbook environmental engineers earn a median annual salary of $88,860.
+According to the U.S. Bureau of Labor Statistics' 2021 Occupational Outlook Handbook environmental engineers earn a median annual salary of $96,820.
 Actual salaries may vary greatly based on specialization within the field, location, years of experience and a variety of other factors.
-Hiring in this field is expected to grow by 3% in the next decade, which is slower than average.
+Hiring in this field is expected to grow by 4% in the next decade, which is as fast as average.

 Sources: Engineers Without Borders USA